Guidelines and policies

 - Visitors to rooms where dogs are present should be advised in advance and asked if they would prefer that the dog be removed.
 The dog owner should be willing to remove the dog temporarily from the shared space whenever requested.

 - How often dogs may be brought to work will be at the discretion of line managers or heads of unit.
-Arrangements MUST be agreed in advance with managers and those sharing the dog owner's room or area.
+Arrangements MUST be agreed in advance with managers, unit administrators, and those sharing the dog owner's room or area.

 - The dog owner is responsible for the wellbeing of their animal and should ensure that they have access to fresh water and regular opportunities for exercise.